bberger94/bberger94.github.io/_pages/about.md

 social: true
 ---

-I am applying for doctoral programs in economics for Fall 2018, planning to focus on health economics.
+I am applying for doctoral programs for Fall 2018, planning to focus on health policy and innovation.

 I am currently a Research Assistant at the National Bureau of Economic Research and a Harvard Kennedy School Research Affiliate.
 My research has focused largely on racial disparities in health outcomes among the elderly and regulatory incentives for biomedical innovation.